hustvl/4DGaussians/README.md

 ## News

+2024.03.04: We change the hyperparameters of the Neu3D dataset, corresponding to our paper

 2024.02.28: Update SIBR viewer guidance.

 2024.02.27: Accepted by CVPR 2024.
 We delete some logging settings for debugging, the corrected training time is only **8 mins** (20 mins before) in D-NeRF datasets and **30 mins** (1 hour before) in HyperNeRF datasets.
 The rendering quality is not affected.

 ## Environmental Setups